If Jesus took 500 years to return, how would that knowledge affect your day-to-day life?

 I’m generalizing and being overly simplistic, of course, but these two worldviews are as far apart as one can get, and for that reason alone are hardly side issues.

 If We’re To Be a People Of Hope, How Come We’re So Hopeless About The End Times?

 Years ago I saw a skit on This Hour Has 22 Minutes, a long-running Canadian satire news show that was making fun of a well-known weekly Bible prophecy show by an elderly couple who read the latest world events as though they were a news broadcast and find a way that it all ties into their interpretation of Bible prophecy.
-I used to follow them in 1990s myself until they plainly got Y2K wrong and never publicly admitted it but kept on plugging away.
+I used to follow them in my teens until they plainly got their Y2K predictions wrong and never publicly admitted it, but kept on plugging away.

-In the skit, the wife would read a piece of news to her husband, just like in the real show they were parodying, and the husband would spout off a Bible passage that it related to although in the sketch this was done with more vitriol to mock Christianity.
+In the skit, the wife would read a piece of news to her husband, just like in the real show they were parodying, and the husband would spout off a Bible passage that he claimed related to it, although in the sketch this was done with more vitriol to mock Christianity.
 Then the wife would rejoice about all the destruction and death that will be soon coming on the earth.

 Oh, praise Jesus for all the destruction that will be coming on the earth to destroy millions of wicked heathen, because that means our Lord’s return is near!
 Hallelujah!